 However, keep in mind that all the other guidelines governing this program still exist as well.
 It is true that most veterans use the program to purchase an existing stand-alone single-family house or condominium.
 There is much more flexibility built into this type of mortgage.

 First, secure a firm contract to build a home on an existing piece of land.
-Then work with a VA lender to include the purchase of the entire property into the deal.
+Then work with a VA lender to purchase land and the entire property into the deal.

 Purchase Land Using VA Loan: Eligibility Requirements